AjaxGb/LogicCraft/README.md

 The source files can be compiled with Trident, which will produce a data pack and a resource pack.
 These may be placed in a save file.
+Alternatively, you can find the precompiled packs, and a world with them preinstalled, on the [releases](https://github.com/AjaxGb/LogicCraft/releases) page.
+LogicCraft assumes:
+* You are playing in Minecraft Java Edition 1.14 or later.
+Snapshot versions should be fine.
+* There is only one player in the world at a time, or at least only one interacting with LogicCraft at a time.
+* The player is in Creative.
+Not a *strict* requirement, but without fly mode and infinite items it will be very difficult to write on the screen.

-LogicCraft should work in most worlds, but works best in superflat worlds that do not extend above Y=5.
+Other than that, it should work in most worlds, but it works best in worlds that do not have high, screen-blocking terrain.

-Once you have added the datapack and resource pack to the world, enter the console command `/function logiccraft:clear_screen` to setup the screen and `/function logiccraft:give_me_symbols` to get all the symbols you need.
+Once you have added the datapack and resource pack to the world, enter the console command `/function logiccraft:clear_screen` to set up the screen and some clickable utility signs.

 ## Usage